skarif2/node-rest-starter/README.md

 <br>

-:fire: A boilerplate for creating RESTful APIs in Node.js using Express and MongoDB.
-It is written in ES2015/ES6 with 95% code coverage and all the best practices in Javascript world to keep you more productive. tada: :tada:
+A boilerplate for creating RESTful APIs in Node.js using Express and MongoDB.
+It is written in ES2015/ES6 with 95% code coverage and all the best practices in Javascript world to keep you more productive.

 ## Concept
   - Functional